Saints receiver Michael Thomas going on injured reserve

-While Allen declined to get into specific timelines for Thomas’ recovery, he added, ”I don’t anticipate that he’ll be able to return this year.”
+While Allen declined to get into specific time frames for Thomas’ recovery, he added, ”I don’t anticipate that he’ll be able to return this year.”

 The decision means Thomas will have missed most of three seasons since his five-year, $96 million extension went into effect in 2020.

-After Thomas missed more than half of 2020 and all of 2021 because of complications related to ankle surgery, the Saints had hoped the seventh-year pro out of Ohio State would return to his All-Pro form of 2019, when he set an NFL record with 149 catches and finished that season with 1,725 yards and nine touchdowns.
+After Thomas missed more than half of 2020 and all of 2021 because of an ankle injury and complications related to surgery in the summer 2021, the Saints had hoped the seventh-year pro out of Ohio State would return to his All-Pro form of 2019, when he set an NFL record with 149 catches and finished that season with 1,725 yards and nine touchdowns.

 Instead, Thomas played in just three games this season, catching 16 passes for 171 yards and three touchdowns.

-”It hasn’t healed the way everybody was kind of hoping that it would,” Allen said, adding that Thomas and the team have decided surgery would indeed be best at this time.
+”It hasn’t healed the way everybody kind of was hoping that it would, so surgery was the next option,” Allen said, adding that Thomas and the team have decided surgery would indeed be best at this time.

+Thomas also opted to delay surgery on his ankle after the 2020 season, siding with the opinion of those physicians who told him he could likely recover while avoiding an operation.

+But after it was clear that the pace of his recovery was slower than desired, he opted for ankle surgery in the summer of 2021, and a subsequent setback sidelined him that entire season.

 —